USDA-FSA/fsa-design-system/guides/accessibility/forms.md

   </fieldset>
 </div>

-> ___Failure:___ "This Question Is Required" is not associated with the form fields
+> ___Failure:___ "This Question Is Required" is not associated with the form fields.

 > ___Failure:___ The ```title``` tag for Pea Soup indicates it's 'Chick Pea Soup.'
 This information is not available to keyboard, sighted users.

 ### How ARIA affects form inputs

 Screen readers vary on what they read and the additional information they provide by default.
-What follows is a broad summary of what is read based on VoiceOver for Mac OS X (a similar process is applicable via Google's TalkBack service for Android).
+What follows is a broad summary of what is read, based on VoiceOver for Mac [OS X](http://www.apple.com/accessibility/osx/voiceover/) as well as [iOS](http://www.apple.com/accessibility/ios/voiceover/) (a similar process is applicable via the Google [TalkBack](https://support.google.com/accessibility/android/answer/6283677?hl=en) service for Android).

-You can test these (and other) scenarios with your own screen reader.
+You can test these and other scenarios with your own screen reader.
 If you have OS X, you can turn VoiceOver on a Mac laptop / desktop by hitting Command+F5 or on an iPhone by accessing it in the Settings menu under General.

-**<abbr title="Too long, didn't read">TL;DR</abbr>** Using `aria-label` or `aria-labeledby` will cause a screen reader to only read them and not the default label.
-If you want an input to read from multiple things like an error message, use `aria-labeledby` and pass it the `for` attribute of the label and any aditional `id`s you want read. ex. `aria-labeledby='car1 car_description car-error-message'`
+**<abbr title="Too long, didn't read">TL;DR</abbr>**: Using `aria-label` or `aria-labeledby` will cause a screen reader to only read them and not the default label.
+If you want an input to read from multiple things like an error message, use `aria-labeledby` and pass it the `for` attribute of the label and any aditional `id`s you want read.
+For example: `aria-labeledby='car1 car_description car-error-message'`.

 #### No ARIA